-Currently three trees on the site are listed in the Inventory of Protected Features, being the Magnolia (Ref 169), Red Horse Chestnut (Ref 170) and Walnut tree (Ref 171).
+Currently, three trees on the site are listed in the Inventory of Protected Features, being the Magnolia (Ref 169), Red Horse Chestnut (Ref 170) and Walnut tree (Ref 171).

-In addition, it is noted that any of the trees which are located on Council land will managed in accordance with the Council District Tree Policy.
+In addition, the Panel notes that any of the trees which are located on Council land will be managed in accordance with the Council's Tree Policy.
 This policy was adopted by the Council on 26 May 2006 and specifies those principles, policies and objectives regarding Council's ongoing protection and management of the District's tree resources.

-That the submission of Kirsty Sharpe [3/57.1] be rejected and the further submission of Peninsula Road Ltd [3/57.1.1] and [3/57.1.2] and Gordon Bailey [3/57.1.3] be accepted.
+That the submission of Kirsty Sharpe [3/57.1] is rejected and the further submissions of Peninsula Road Ltd [3/57.1.1] and [3/57.1.2] and Gordon Bailey [3/57.1.3] are accepted.